 User has option to cancel from reading the event.
 Once cancel button is tapped, data will not be saved, and user will be taken back to the main / dashboard screen (section 5)

 Once All the values are read, data will be written to the file in excel format and will be stored in the phone memory (local storage)

+Is there any specific action to be done after reading the events?

 Section 8: Write parameter screen